yezeahew/pp-asteroids/README.md

 Other Explanations
 The game restarts when there's a collision between the asteroid and the ship.
 This is done by
-1.making all the other elements 'invisible'
+1. making all the other elements 'invisible'
-2.marking their 'data-ready' attribute as False, this simply means that the element is not ready yet.
+2. marking their 'data-ready' attribute as False, this simply means that the element is not ready yet.

 Furthermore,the bullets and asteroids are stored in a array of fixed length.
 Having too many asteroids / too many bullets can make the game too hard/ too easy to play.